Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 In this case, an external consultant was an influencer who influenced the deal positively.

 Blockers are the buying committee members who are not interested in your solution or might see a danger for themselves.

-Let's pretend you are selling an enterprise account-based advertising platform.
-Head of marketing (Champion) is excited about the product, but the CEO (Decision-maker) wants to hear the thoughts of Head of Sales (Influencer).
+The Head of Marketing (Champion) is excited about the product, but the CEO (Decision-maker) wants to get feedback from CRO (Influencer).

 Why do you need to define the buying committee?

-There are several reasons why do you need to define the buying committee.
+There are several reasons why you need to define the buying committee.